1n4r1/1n4r1.github.io/_posts/2019-04-07-Hackthebox-Vault-Writeup.md

 root@DNS:~# ncat -l 1234 --sh-exec "ncat -p 4444 192.168.5.2 987"
 {% endhighlight %}

-We can confirm that we opened port 1234 on localhost by netstat
+We can confirm that we opened port 1234 on localhost by "netstat"
 {% highlight shell %}
 root@DNS:~# netstat -nlp
 Active Internet connections (only servers)